CORDAP Funding Awards

 • Foundation science to support the implementation of interventions

-• Capacity building and local implementation
+• R&D capacity development and local innovation and implementation

 II.
 Program priority areas